Harbor Hills, OH Demographics

 A map of Harbor Hills's Population by Race

-Of the 1,265 places in Ohio, Harbor Hills is the 545th most populous.
+Harbor Hills is ranked the 555th most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Harbor Hills was ranked the 545th most populous place in the 2020 Census.

 Harbor Hills's White Population